CharlesBlonde/libpurecoollink/docs/index.rst

 Send commands
 ~~~~~~~~~~~~~

-After connected to the device, cammands cand be send in order to update configuration
+After connected to the device, commands cand be send in order to update the device configuration

 .. code:: python

     from libpurecoollink.dyson import DysonAccount
     from libpurecoollink.const import FanSpeed, FanMode, NightMode, Oscillation, \
-        FanState, StandbyMonitoring, QualityTarget, ResetFilter
+        FanState, StandbyMonitoring, QualityTarget, ResetFilter, HeatMode, \
+        FocusMode, HeatTarget

     # ... connection do dyson account and to device ... #